 What to do: Training interviewers doesn’t have to be time-consuming.
 It simply takes planning and preparation.
 When armed with a structure to collect unbiased, job-related information, the do’s and don’ts of legal compliance, and an understanding of how to engage with candidates, trained interviewers just might be the edge you need to win over your favorite candidates.

 Modern job candidates are looking for a highly personal, easy-to-navigate hiring journey — from start to finish.

 Consider the experience of your candidates.
 Is yours a seamless process, with plenty of touchpoints and status updates along the way?
 Or is it a clunky and time consuming one that leaves candidates in hiring purgatory for days or weeks on end?

 What to do: One of the best ways to create an appealing hiring experience is to put the candidates themselves in the driver’s seat.
 With a self-scheduling interview tool, candidates select the best time for them, and technology takes care of the rest.
-By syncing candidate’s chosen times with the right interviewers, hiring teams can focus on more important work, like engaging in meaningful conversations with candidates.
+By syncing candidate’s chosen times with the right interviewers, hiring teams can focus on more important work, like engaging candidates in meaningful conversations.

 But wait.
 There’s more to great hiring than having a fast, easy process.
 When rapidly growing companies need to hire quickly, too many neglect something as fundamental as complying with fair and legal hiring practices.

 Hiring discrimination is strictly prohibited by federal law and can result in substantial legal fees.
 But too many interviewers know about hiring laws, without understanding how to comply with them.
 That’s why untrained interviewers can end up costing their companies an average of $40,000 in discrimination lawsuits.